 Time Control: 40/90,SD/30;d5 (Forty moves in ninety minutes followed by sudden death in thirty minutes, with a five second delay each move starting from move one).
 Clocks without delay capability use 40/90,SD/30;d0.
-A few digital clocks are provided for this tournament but bring one if you have one (boards, pieces, notation sheets, and pens/pencils are provided).
+A few digital clocks with delay capability are provided at this tournament but please do not always rely on the club to provide a delay capable digital clock (boards, pieces, notation sheets, and pens/pencils are provided).

 Schedule: On-site registration runs from 9-9:45am.
 Due to space at the club facility, the tournament is limited to the first fifty players.
+Reserve a spot here.
+However, you must still arrive on-site by 9:30am to keep your spot and be paired for round 1.
 Rounds are scheduled for 10am, 2:15pm, and 6:30pm on Saturday and 10am and 2:15pm on Sunday.
 Players who have a game go around the full time can request extra time off before the next round.

 Entry Fee: $35, $25 for PCC members.
 Pay during registration with cash or check payable to Portland Chess Club.

 Rated: US Chess regular rated.
 US Chess membership is required and can be purchased during registration.
 US Chess membership rates/information/benefits